-Figure 6 shows success rates based on three different measures for ART cycles using fresh nondonor eggs or embryos in 2015, each providing slightly different information.
+Figure 6 shows success rates based on three different measures for ART cycles using fresh nondonor eggs or embryos in 2017, each providing slightly different information.

-We can consider the success rate per cycle (blue) or embryo transfer (green).
+We can consider the success rate per cycle (dark blue), per cycle excluding freeze all cycles (green) or per embryo transfer (light blue).

 The success rate per cycle includes de facto couples who have cancelled their treatment (Figure 5), and cycles stopped before reaching embryo transfer (Figure 4: retrieval and/or fertilization failure, absence of embryo development).
 Such calculation is more realistic for couples who will start treatment.
+However, in an increasing number of cycles, it is decided to freeze all available embryos and not to proceed to fresh embryo transfer.
+This usually occurs for reasons such as avoiding of ovarian hyperstimulation syndrome, endometrial pathology, progesterone rise, ...
+These are the cycles excluding freeze all cycles (green).

-The success can be appreciated in terms of pregnancy (clinical) or living child (which excludes miscarriages, induced abortion, ectopic pregnancy or stillbirth).
+The success can be appreciated in terms of pregnancy (clinical) or live birth (which excludes miscarriages, induced abortion, ectopic pregnancy or stillbirth).